XpertBotTeam/Secure_Communication_Web/README.md

 Project Name: Secure Communication & Messaging Platform

 Description: The Secure Communication & Messaging Platform is a comprehensive solution that aims to provide users with a highly secure and private means of communication through both a mobile application and a website.
 This project utilizes the powerful image recognition capabilities of Google Cloud Vision to ensure end-to-end encryption and authentication, offering a safe environment for all users.
-## Learning Laravel

-This project was built using these technologies.

-- Html5
-- Css3
-- laravel
-- Php
-- Flutter
-- Dart

 Key features: